zeronetworks/ldapfw/README.md

 /uninstall - remove LDAP Firewall protection
 /update - reload config.json and update the LDAPFW configuration (while installed) /status - print status
-/help - show this help message and exit
+/validate - verify that the config.json file is formatted correctly /help - show this help message and exit

 Debug Options: (use with /install or /status)